carvilsi/caetra/README.md

 The idea is to leave Caetra running when you leave your machine unattended, e.g. when it's lock or on suspension mode.

 The first release *v1.0.0* has been wirten for the [eBPF Summit: Hackathon Edition 2025](https://ebpf-summit-2025.devpost.com/).
-[Videos](https://youtube.com/playlist?list=PLuSN43tiMwqYnsBcXQh7vrhIM7LWOWlhk&si=_Lxf-EbyXLu6wA1k)
+[Videos for Hackathon](https://youtube.com/playlist?list=PLuSN43tiMwqYnsBcXQh7vrhIM7LWOWlhk&si=_Lxf-EbyXLu6wA1k)

 ---